Brilliant Cavani brace fires Uruguay into last eight

 “Happy for what happened today, I hope we can go further,” Cavani said.
 “It’s exciting... there are no words to describe this.
 Really, really, really happy - look at our fans!
 I want to continue dreaming.”

-Portugal, who won Euro 2016 in France, dominated possession but their attack did not have enough bite to break through the Uruguay defense twice, leaving captain Cristiano Ronaldo a frustrated figure during the entire match.
+Portugal, who won Euro 2016 in France, dominated possession but their attack did not have enough bite to break through the Uruguay defense twice.

+They had 61 percent possession, played more than double the number of passes as Uruguay and had 20 attempts compared to six from their opponents.

+“I think there is often a mistaken assumption that possession leads to scoring opportunities,” Uruguay’s long-serving coach Oscar Tabarez told reporters.

 Uruguay will play France in the last eight in Nizhny Novgorod on Friday.